Eulhwa: Themes

-Kim Dong-ri has said that he wrote and adapted Eulhwa in order to “find a new human religion through the Shamanism buried in the weeds”—a position that he expressed in the afterword to Eulhwa’s republishing.
+Kim Dong-ri has said that he wrote and adapted Eulhwa in order to "find a new human religion through the Shamanism buried in the weeds"—a position that he expressed in the afterword to Eulhwas republishing.
 In particular, Kim Dong-ri thought that, in order to overcome the chaos and unease of the 20th century, we needed to create a new type of human and a god or gods with a different temperament from those that exist today.
-And it was through the image of a Shamanistic human that Kim Dong-ri pursued this ideal of a “new type of human.”
-In this sense, as noted by one critic, Kim Dong-ri didn’t imagine a world in which man and god, and heaven and Earth, were separated—instead, through a Shamanistic world view, he searched for the possibility that humans could become gods.
+And it was through the image of a Shamanistic human that Kim Dong-ri pursued this ideal of a "new type of human."
+In this sense, as noted by one critic, Kim Dong-ri didn't imagine a world in which man and god, and heaven and Earth, were separated—instead, through a Shamanistic world view, he searched for the possibility that humans could become gods.